Soleá por bulerías

 Soleá (Soleares) por Bulerías is a flamenco palo.
-This dance is the product of the intensification of the Soleá rhythm or the deceleration of the Bulería.
+This dance is the product of the intensification of the Soleá rhythm or the deceleration of Bulería.
 This cante is an intermediate step between the Soleá and the Bulería but responds to the same rhythm of both.

 Structure

 The structure is similar to most Flamenco dances and can be broken down as follows: